An inverse Sanov theorem for exponential families: The main result

 \paragraph{Proof of Theorem \ref{invsanofi}.} The proof of the upper bound consists in estimating the numerator of the Bayes' formula \eqref{bayes}.
-Choose $A=B\cap T$, where $B$ is a Borel set of $\mathbb{R}^d$ and $T$ is a measurable support of $\nu$.
-Then, with exactly the same argument of the previous lemma
+Choose a Borel set $B\subset \Theta$: then, with exactly the same argument of the previous lemma

-which, together with Lemma \ref{th1}, implies the rightmost inequality in \eqref{bound}, with the rate function $I$ defined in \eqref{invdiv}.
-Indeed the supremum in \eqref{suppartition} is increased once it is taken in the closure of $B \cap T$ (in the relative topology of $T$).
+Indeed the supremum in \eqref{suppartition} is increased once the closure of $B$ in the relative topology of $\Theta$ is taken.